-For teens with learning and thinking differences, homework can be a challenge.
-For their parents, battles over homework can seem almost as challenging.
-Here’s how to avoid those homework fights and make the process easier for everyone.
+For teens and tweens who learn and think differently, homework can be a challenge.
+And for their families, battles over homework can seem just as difficult.
+Here are five ways to avoid homework fights and make the process easier for everyone.

 1. Write up a homework contract.

 Agreeing on a homework contract can ease the tensions that lead to homework battles.
 A contract can outline a clear set of rules for both of you, based on what you need from each other.

 Do you have a child who waits until the last minute to tell you about school projects?
 If so, the contract can say that you should get three days’ notice.
 If you don’t usually check homework until morning, the contract can say you have to see it the night before.